- View Cart

 Holy Day Calendar for Citizens of Jerusalem

-Unleavened (unyeasted) bread should be eaten there from sunset Saturday, March 31, until sunset Saturday evening, April 7.
+Unleavened (unyeasted) bread must be eaten there from sunset Tuesday, April 4, 2023, until sunset Tuesday evening, April 11.

 The Feasts of the seventh month for Jerusalem are as follows:

-The Feast of Tabernacles (Succoth) runs from Sunday, September 23, 2018, through Monday, September 29, 2018.
+The Feast of Tabernacles (Succoth) runs from Friday, September 29, 2023, through Thursday, October 5, 2023.
 This is from the 15th day through the 21st of the seventh month.

 Observance Times: Yahweh’s Holy Day Sabbaths are to be observed from dawn-to-dark with the exception of the Pre-Atonements Sabbath.

 Jerusalem 2023 New Moons: